guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 }
 ```

 Once a new socket connects we need to inform the player which ID it is assigned with, which we send with the function `ws.send()` that expects the message to be formatted as a string.
 Now, since WS only take one type of messages we will face the need of labeling each message to le thet the receiver know what type of information is receiving.
-To do that, each message will be formatted as an object with a `type` and the devilered content.
+To do that, each message will be formatted as an object with a `type` and the devilered content, in this case `user-init`.
 But since WS doesn't support objects natively, we will have to format each message –and then parse it back to object format– by calling the JS native function `JSON.stringify(message)`.

 ```js
 // As soon as a new client connects, assign them an id, store it in the users array and send it back to the client